-Using the published rate card calls are charged at 1.4p to landline, 12.3p to mobile and an average of 9.35p for shared cost numbers.
-The following calculations can be made.
+Using the published rate card calls are charged at 1.4p to landline, 12.3p to mobile, and an average of 9.35p for shared cost numbers, the following calculations can be made.

-A direct comparison to the 120 minute calling plan of £4.50,as a pay as you go user, you’d be paying £3.18 more per month or £38.16 per year per user.
+A direct comparison to the 120-minute calling plan of £4.50 is ,as a pay-as-you-go user, you’d be paying £3.18 more per month or £38.16 per year per user.

 UK B2C – 55% Landline 40% Mobile & 5% Premium

 Especially in the education and healthcare sectors, where it is becoming more even between mobile and landline calling.

-Directly comparing this to a 120 minute plan, if a user were to consume this amount of minutes, you’d be paying nearly double what you would pay on a bundled minute plan.
+Directly comparing this to a 120-minute plan, if a user were to consume this amount of minutes, you’d be paying nearly double what you would pay on a bundled minute plan.

 It allows companies the choice to enable calling for their low PSTN consumption users without an annual minimum spend commitment.

 Using industry insights, Microsoft is about 20-30% more expensive per minute on UK domestic landline calls and even higher on mobile charges.
 But this is the price of convenience to the business.

 Being able to go infra-less and just pay to consume is infinitely easier than Direct Routing and even Operator Connect right now.

-Using our interconnect and routing platform service providers can connect their SIP trunks to customer Teams tenants and provide their customers with an easy self-service portal to manage their numbers and calling services.
+Using our interconnect and routing platform, service providers can connect their SIP trunks to customer Teams tenants and provide their customers with an easy self-service portal to manage their numbers and calling services.

-In return, service providers can offer their customers the same level of automation and ease as well as more competitive calling packages.
+In return, service providers can offer customers the same level of automation and ease as well as more competitive calling packages.

-Using Microsoft Teams Pay As You Go Calling may represent a significant financial risk to customers depending on the method of payment chosen.
+Using Microsoft Teams Pay-As-You-Go Calling may represent a significant financial risk to customers depending on the method of payment chosen.

 Currently, unlike other service providers who offer PAYG calling there is no granular mechanism to limit cost exposure to the company.

-There are two areas that need to be considered.
-Abuse and toll fraud.
+There are two areas that need to be considered: abuse and toll fraud.

-With bundled minute calling plans, the business exposure is limited to what the plan includes from a destination and minute consumption perspective.
+With bundled minute calling plans, business exposure is limited to what the plan includes from a destination and minute consumption perspective.

 Currently, it relies on the IT Admin using the Teams Admin Center and downloading CDR reports to keep an eye on the costs of calls.

 The safest method to limit risk of toll fraud and abuse from employees is to use Communication Credits (without auto recharge) to fund PAYG calling.

 However, asking someone to manually top up each month leaves the business exposed to forgetfulness and holiday.
 So turning auto recharge on eliminates this.

 PAYG for Microsoft seems to be an enabler.
 It removes the argument for not giving calling to users with E5 subscriptions and will seek to drive bundled minute calling plans once the true cost of calling is known to the customer.

-For businesses who want a more cost effective solution in a competitive marketplace combined with the level of cost protection they expect, then Callroute is a logical option to consider.
+For businesses who want a more cost-effective solution in a competitive marketplace combined with the level of cost protection they expect, then Callroute is a logical option to consider.